THE STUDENT CODE

 2) Require the student repeat or resubmit the work (with or without the option to lower grade)

-If the student disagrees with the faculty’s decision, the student may request a hearing with the Director of Student Affairs, within five (5) instructional days after receipt of the faculty’s decision.
-The instructor will forward the decision and supporting documentation to the Director of Student Affairs.
+c.
+The instructor will submit an incident report to the Director of Student Affairs within five (5) instructional days of making a decision.
+If the student disagrees with the instructor’s decision, the student may request a hearing with the Director of Student Affairs, within five (5) instructional days after receipt of the instructor’s decision.

 2. Academic Misconduct Process